 Forever Wild offers you the exciting opportunity to explore late 19th and early 20th century cultural ideals, social and economic issues, and political conflict surrounding the wilderness from the unique perspective of living within it.
 Beginning in Cortland, New York, a typical Gilded Age industrial city, you will become grounded in the social, economic and cultural dynamics of Gilded Age urban life while preparing to think about vital urban connections to the wilderness of the Adirondacks.

-The 1890 House Museum, listed on the National Register of Historic Places and located in the historic downtown district of Cortland, NY, functions as a museum and educational resource illustrating the domestic life of Gilded Age wealthy families.
+The 1890 House Museum, listed on the National Register of Historic Places and located in the historic downtown district of Cortland, NY, functions as a museum and educational resource illustrating the domestic life of Cortland's industrial elite, the Wickwires.

 Next door is the Lynne Parks ’68 SUNY Cortland Alumni House, another Wickwire family home.
 Together these buildings tell stories of Cortland's Industrial Age and Gilded past.

 After our morning exploration of Cortland's Gilded Age industrial history, we will travel by chartered bus up to SUNY Cortland’s national treasure: Camp Huntington (originally called Camp Pine Knot), now a National Historic Landmark.
 Built by William West Durant in the 1870s, it is the first of the “Great Camps” in the Adirondacks.
 Camp Huntington is itself an inspirational instructional resource.
 While lodging at Camp Huntington, we will study documents, structures, and industrial processes while inhabiting spaces created by some of the most successful industrialists of the period.
 First-hand experiences at the camp will bring the era's ideas and debates to life and deepen our knowledge about the period.
 Learn more about Camp Huntington.